JerryJohnThomas/30pieces/roadblocks.md

     * adv: everything in the browser
     * disadv: crazy rl and other stuff from brute force is hard to do then

+* For the neat algo i can code up everything, for RL i will need back propogation for which ill need python and not js